I Descend - a meeting place for descendants

 John Joseph Atkins married Catherine Theresa Adelaide nee Jones, widow Martin in 1879 at Cowra NSW.
 Catherine's previous husband, John Francis Martin died in 1878 at Cowra NSW.
 The only information John provided was his occupation as a Blacksmith and he was a bachelor.

-At John's death in 1925, his niece, Elizabeth Byrne, was the informant.
+At John's death in 1925, his niece, Elizabeth Ann (Byrne) Beirne, was the informant.
 She records his father as John Atkins, occupation Grazier, and his mother as Sarah Huggett.

 Generation 1: John Atkins